-In 2002 the Institute of Chartered Accounting of New Zealand (ICANZ) established the Taskforce on Sustainable Development Reporting New Zealand.
+In 2002, ICANZ established the Taskforce on Sustainable Development Reporting New Zealand.
 As a result of the report that they prepared, a National Sustainable Development Reporting Committee 2003-2004 was formed (Milne et al., 2003, pp. 4-5).

 In 2003 the IFRS Foundation issued the standard IFRS 1 (IFRS, n.d.[a]).
 Four years later ASRB adopted IFRS to establish NZ IFRS with three additional New Zealand-specific standards to apply to for-profit and public benefit entities (IFRS, 2016, p.
 2).
-As more and more companies operated across national borders, the need to streamline reporting requirements became apparent for comparability.
+As more companies operated across national borders, the need to streamline reporting requirements to facilitate comparability became apparent.
 Currently, 144 countries require domestic public companies to adopt IFRS (IFRS, 2018a).
 This does not include the United States, which instead uses US GAAP as set by the Financial Accounting Standards Board (FASB); although, in 2002 the IASB and FASB made a commitment to align the two systems (IFRS, n.d.[a]).